Tea in the Sahara

 A while back someone commented on a review that I did for QCODES Soft Voice saying that the podcast wasn’t their typical jam, however after reading my review they tuned in, and really enjoyed it; this is the reason why I blog.
 Bringing you guys podcasts that you might not normally entertain.
 This is the reason why I write reviews.

-So after reading this review ,are you considering having your podcast reviewed by Tea in the Sahara?
+So after reading this review, are you considering having your podcast reviewed by Tea in the Sahara?
 If so you can reach me via my contacts page.
-If you have enjoyed this particular review, or any of my others please consider doing a few kind things to help me grow my website.
+If you have enjoyed this particular review or any of my others please consider doing a few kind things to help me grow my website.

 Please consider leaving a small comment in the comments section below each review, and whilst there why not like the review (it all helps!)
 These simple actions on your behalf really go a long way to help promote what I love to do, collaborate with talented podcast creators & write EPIC reviews.
-Well that’s the master plan anyway.
+Well, that’s the master plan anyway.

-Likewise if you feel there is a podcast out there that needs a plug please get in touch.
+Likewise, if you feel there is a podcast out there that needs a plug please get in touch.
 For further Tea in the Sahara reviews & shenanigans please check out the link boxes below.
 Until next time, cheers, Kev!

 Kev, I am so thankful for the incredible review you wrote for our little show.
 Your passion for them shines through in every line.
-The genuine passion and enthusiasm you show is the exact reason why creators like us do what we do.
+The genuine passion and enthusiasm you show are the exact reason why creators like us do what we do.
 I genuinely believe you’re going places with your site and you will be an authority on the medium as it starts growing.
 Thanks again!